amyspencerproject/bootstrap-demo/READE.md

 - To use flex just add d-flex class
 - Adding shadows around elements is easy e.g. shadow-lg
 - Everthing is customizable so if you have a set style you can change defaults on the classes.
 You can do this with the Utilites API.
 The theme colors you want are then put into a Sass map and looped over them to generate the utilities, component modifiers, and more.
 So text-light would be what ever you wanted light to be.
+- Bootstrap5 has improvements in tables including dark, hover, striping, colspan, etc.
+- The .nav class uses flexbox and will override some styles like padding for nav bars.
+- Use flex-column to make the navigation vertical and flex-{breakpoint}-column to make responsive.
+- Offcanvas navigation is new to Bootstrap5 and allows for hidden sigebars like navigation or shopping carts.
+-